 How to disarm a toxic person.

 Whoever the narcissist is, in your life.
-They have a great ability to suck you in, to then spit you back out.
-Often you’re the one left feeling anger, frustrated, resentment or emotionally drained.
+They have a remarkable ability to suck you in, to then spit you back out.
+Often you’re the one left with feelings such as anger, frustration, resentment or emotionally drained.

-Many a narcissist uses covert-aggressive manipulative tactics against their targets.
+Many a narcissist uses covert passive-aggressive, manipulative tactics against their targets.
 Not all narcissistic people are physically abusive.
-Instead, the narcissist will exploit people by using their target’s vulnerabilities, kindness, empathy, and things they are sensitive about, to draw good people in, then leaving the target person overthinking their feelings, or feelings of fear, feelings of guilt, questioning themselves and many more.
+Instead, the narcissist will exploit us by using our vulnerabilities, kindness, empathy, loyalty, trust, and things that we are sensitive about, to draw us, people, in, the narcissists gaslighting and manipulation causes us to overthink our feelings, ruminate about events, full of feelings such as fear, guilt, remorse, questioning ourselves and many more.

-When talking with a narcissist, mentally prepare yourself first, observe their toxic behaviour, recognise what manipulation tactic they are trying to use to get at you.
+When talking with a narcissist, mentally prepare yourself first, observe their toxic behaviour, recognise what manipulation tactic they are trying to use and recognise they are trying to get at you.

 Set boundaries and stick with them.
 The boundaries might be as simple as saying no, say they want to pick children up later and do it regularly to disrupt your life, and they don’t even show up just say “No it’s nine as Pre-arranged.”
 You do not need to respond to any comeback.
 You stood up for yourself and said no. It’s up to them to either arrive when Pre-arranged or not bother.
 What they do with that is not your problem.

-If you ever start to get upset, go back to breathing and regain your focus.
+6. If you ever start to get upset, or wanting to react, go back to breathing and regain your focus.

-So with a narcissist when your opinion is different, they will want you to accept theirs, or they’ll want to take you down, saying things like. “ I see you feel strongly about that.
-As do I, so I’m not changing my mind you’re not changing yours.
+8. With a narcissist when your opinion is different, they will want you to accept theirs, or they’ll want to take you down, saying something to them such as. “ I see you feel strongly about that.
+As do I, I’m not changing my mind you’re not changing yours.
 So we’ll have to agree to disagree.”

-If you’ve set a new boundary and then you get from the narcissist “ You’re selfish” or “ You’re only doing this for your own weird kicks.” or “You are stopping me from seeing the children for your own strange games “ or “ I didn’t think you were this cruel.” ” You’re too regimented.”
+9, If you’ve set a new boundary, and then you get from the narcissist ”that’s just like you.” “ You’re selfish” or “ You’re only doing this for your own weird kicks.” or “You are stopping me from seeing the children for your own strange games “ or “ I didn’t think you were this cruel.” ” You’re too regimented.”